sixscripts-ai/brain-ai/DNS_SETUP.md

 #### "Page not found" or 404 errors
 - **Cause**: CNAME file missing or incorrect
 - **Solution**: Ensure CNAME file contains only `sixscripts-ai.com`

+#### "GitHub cannot verify your domain"
+- **Cause**: Incorrect DNS configuration or propagation issues
+- **Solution**:
+  1. Remove any CNAME records for the apex domain (@)
+  2. Ensure A records point to all 4 GitHub IP addresses
+  3. Wait for DNS propagation (up to 24 hours)
+  4. Try removing and re-adding the custom domain in GitHub Pages settings

 ### Advanced Troubleshooting